GuildCrafts/web-development-js/CONTRIBUTING.md

 - What will I be working on?
 What is the expected output?
 - Where can I find the learning contract and goal repo (if any)?
-- Which tools/technologies are involved?
-- Why is this important and relevant to my learning?

 #### 2.2: Determine Team Size, Goal Type, & Difficulty Level